jackdobinson/aopp_obs_toolchain/www/overview/index.md

 The [original CLEAN algorithm](https://ui.adsabs.harvard.edu/abs/1974A%26AS...15..417H/abstract) is conceptually very simple:

-0) The image is called the "dirty map", and a new empty image is called the "component map".
+0) The image is called the "dirty map", a new empty image is called the "component map", and the "loop gain" parameter is set to a small number

 1) The brightest pixel in the dirty map is found

-2) The PSF of an instrument is centered on the brightest pixel, multiplied by a fraction of the brightest pixel, and subtracted from the dirty map.
+2) The PSF of an instrument is centered on the brightest pixel, multiplied by the loop gain times the value of the brightest pixel, and subtracted from the dirty map.

-3) The fraction of the brightest pixel subtracted in the previous step is written to the component map at the location of the brightest pixel.
+3) The value subtracted in the previous step is written to the component map at the location of the brightest pixel.

-4) This process repeats from step (1) until a the brightest pixel in the dirty map is below a specified threshold.
+4) This process repeats from step (1) until a the brightest pixel in the dirty map is below a specified stopping value.

 5) The component map is convolved with a gaussian to form the "clean map", smoothing out non-physical high frequency noise in the component map.
 Note: this is a form of [regularisation](https://en.wikipedia.org/wiki/Regularization_(mathematics)).